 A study of evidence-based practice regarding fundamental nursing interventions and the professional nursing role.
 The knowledge, skills, and attitudes that are necessary to perform procedures and assess healthcare outcomes related to therapeutic interventions are presented and student understanding is verified through testing and return-demonstrations.
-Special emphasis is given to the delivery of "relationship-centered care" within a holistic framework as it applies to proficient nursing knowledge and psychomotor skills.
-Competency with drug calculation and safe medication administration are also required proficiencies.
+Special emphasis is given to the delivery of "relationship-centered care" within a holistic framework as it applies to proficient nursing knowledge and psychomotor skills and nusing practice.
 Learning experiences occur through lecture/discussion, assignments (including online learning), and the simulated laboratory setting.

-NURS 3402: CULTURE OF SAFETY AND QUALITY IN NURSING PRACTICE
+NURS 3402: ETHICS, QUALITY, AND SAFETY IN NURSING